 There is widespread evidence of people’s dissatisfaction with politicians:

-- Some examples of unacceptable authoritarian governments being overthrown were reported in a short Foreign Affairs article entitled Demystifying the Arab Spring.
+● Some examples of unacceptable authoritarian governments being overthrown were reported in a short Foreign Affairs article, Demystifying the Arab Spring.

 Dissatisfaction doesn’t always lead to revolution, or even to a change of government in a democratic election, but it does delegitimise politicians and the government in power.
-People might simply feel rebellious and become uncooperative with anyone they associate with authority.
+The topic of holding them to account is examined towards the end of this chapter (6.8.5).

 This page is intended to form part of Edition 4 of the Patterns of Power series of books.
 An archived copy of it is held at https://www.patternsofpower.org/edition03/639c.htm